dotnet/machinelearning/README.md

 Install-Package Microsoft.ML
 ```

-Or alternatively, you can add the Microsoft.ML package from within Visual Studio's NuGet package manager or via [Paket](https://github.com/fsprojects/Paket).
+Alternatively, you can add the Microsoft.ML package from within Visual Studio's NuGet package manager or via [Paket](https://github.com/fsprojects/Paket).

 Daily NuGet builds of the project are also available in our Azure DevOps feed: